 5. Design and Build V1 of Paid Homebrewing App

 I will work closely with JP to build our first paid product.
-Since I know a lot about homebrewing, I’ll be designing the front-end and helping with populating databases of ingredients.
+Since I know a lot about homebrewing, I’ll be designing the front-end.

 The app will be a low monthly membership.
-And we’ll be competeing with apps that already have a low price point.
-That means, we must make this app really useful and user-friendly right out of the gate.
+And we’ll be competing with apps that already have a low price point.
+That means we must make this app really useful and user-friendly right out of the gate.

 6. Creating The Paid Homebrewing Video Course

-I’ll work on filming and launching a small course for beginner homebrewers.
-If that does well, I’ll move into more advanced lessons.
+I’ll work on filming a small course for beginner homebrewers.
+If that does well, I’ll move into more advanced courses.

 I’m not sure the direction we’ll take, but it could go two ways: